What is it?

 There are many varieties of agave—over 100 cultivars are currently in existence.
 Two of the popular kinds of agave used to make nectar include Blue Agave and Maguey Agave.
 Ferment it and you will have the popular drink, tequila.

 But for the Aztecs, this plant is more than just the equivalent of nectar or tequila.
 For thousands of years, they have used it as an important food and beverage ingredient, giving life and flavor to wherever they put it into.
-And because it is also used as treatment and remedy to many ailments like indigestion, skin wounds and others, they consider agave a gift from the gods.

 Compared to sugar and artificial sweeteners, agave is the better choice.
 There are many reasons that hugely favor agave.